Zower/snew/README.md

 An experimental Rust wrapper for the Reddit API.
 It is not ready for use.
 See the issues page for information on missing features.

 # Usage
+See [tests](src/tests.rs) for some example usage of Snew.

-See the documentation.
+You can also read the documentation.
 You can build it yourself in the regular manner.
 Clone the repo, then:
 ```shell
 cargo doc --open
 ```

 # User agent
 Recommended format for the user_agent